aleon1220/BPMN-For-IoT-Editor/README.md

 # IoT-Enabled-BPMN-Editor
 IoT-Enabled-BPMN-Editor.
-Continuing and extending work from another BPMN modeler.
+Continuing and extending work from BPMN modeler by @AliReza and @Kussum

+## Formulated Questions
+- Is it possible to model IoT processes with BPMN?
+- How to implement and deploy the model to make it usable in IoT devices?
+- What component orchestrates the BPM flow with IoT devices?

 Work  | description | Demo | Repo